Mods music overloaded by Phil Matsell!

 “Just Wait & See” by Little John and we are already in the middle of the mix.
 We wish it would never stop… Where did you get this record from?

 The party goes on and on.
 My favourite is for certain “Put Your Hoe To My Row” by Jimmie (Preacher) Ellis.
-We wish we had been at that party from that point on… We thought we heard Buddy Miles‚ Drum with “Memphis Train” before we had faded away.
+We wish we had been at that party from that point on… We thought we heard Buddy Miles‚ Drum with “Memphis Train”.
 What a joy should I say.

 Thank you Phil for a look in your treasure trove.
 This instant of happiness is incredible.
 Michel from Funkologie.